Flotomate/product_docs/source/admin/location-scope/location-scope-intro.rst

   a. **Manual**: Like any other objects, it comes within the scope of location wise segregation.

-  c. **CSV Import**: If location data is present, then it comes within the scope of location wise segregation.
+  b. **CSV Import**: If location data is present, then it comes within the scope of location wise segregation.

-  d. **Automatic Discovery (Agent and Agent-less)**: An asset is assigned to a location when discovered based on IP.
+  c. **Automatic Discovery (Agent and Agent-less)**: An asset is assigned to a location when discovered based on IP.

 Location Scope in Report
 ------------------------